SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/02-Processing-Arrays.md

 [slide]
 # Filter Elements

-`filter()` creates new array from elements matching predicate.
+The `filter()` method creates a new array, filled with all array elements that pass a given test (provided as a function).

-Predicate is a function returning a Boolean value (true or false).
+ShapeIn this example, we use the `filter()` method to create a new array, where the length of each element is greater than three.

-In this example, we filter the collection into a new array, where the length of each element is bigger than three.
+In this example, we create a new array, which contains only positive numbers.

 ``` js live
 let myArr = ['one', 'two', 'three', 'four'];